Modified Einstein versus Modified Euler for Dark Matter: Methods

 where $\mathcal{L}_\ell(\mu_k)$ denotes the Legendre polynomial of order $\ell$.
 Using the continuity equation~\eqref{eq:contg}, the multipoles can be written as

 where $\Theta_\B$ and $\Theta_\F$ encode the dependence of the multipoles on the bias, magnification bias and evolution bias of the bright and faint population, respectively.
-These multipoles can be measured separately by weighting the galaxy power spectrum with the appropriate Legendre polynomial~\footnote{Note that here we show the multipoles of the power spectrum.
-In practice, when including relativistic effects, it is better to work with the multipoles of the correlation function, since wide-angle corrections can be correctly accounted for in this case~\cite{Bonvin:2015kuc}.}
+These multipoles can be measured separately by weighting the galaxy power spectrum with the appropriate Legendre polynomial

 The monopole, quadrupole and hexadecapole are routinely measured for one population of galaxies, see {\it e.g.}\ ~\cite{Alam:2020sor}, and also for multiple populations~\cite{Blake:2013nif,Zhao:2020tis}.
-Measuring these multipoles is actually the optimal way to extract information from RSD and to infer the growth rate $f_m$.
-Measuring the dipole and octupole is significantly more difficult, since their signal-to-noise ratio is much smaller than that of the even multipoles.
-This is due to the fact that the odd multipoles are suppressed by a factor $\HH/k$ with respect to the even multipoles, as can been seen from Eqs.~\eqref{eq:mono} to~\eqref{eq:oct}.
-The odd multipoles are actually too small to be measured in current surveys~\cite{Gaztanaga:2015jrs}, but forecasts have shown that the dipole will be detectable with high significance in the coming generation of surveys, like DESI and the Square Kilometer Array (SKA2)~\cite{Bonvin:2015kuc,Bonvin:2018ckp,Beutler:2020evf,Saga:2021jrh}.
+Measuring these multipoles is actually the optimal way to extract information from RSD and to infer the growth rate $f$.
+Measuring the dipole is significantly more difficult, since its signal-to-noise ratio is much smaller than that of the even multipoles.
+This is due to the fact that the dipole is suppressed by a factor $\HH/k$ with respect to the even multipoles.
+Note that here we show the multipoles of the power spectrum.
+In practice, when including relativistic effects, it is better to work with the multipoles of the correlation function, since wide-angle corrections can be correctly accounted for in this case.

-From Eq.~\eqref{eq:dip}, we see that the dipole is directly sensitive to $\Psi$, through the power spectrum $P_{\delta\Psi}$, which encodes the contribution from gravitational redshift.
-As in the case of the lensing potential, $\Psi$ can be decomposed into a local potential and a large-scale potential: $\Psi=\Psi^{\rm loc}+\Psi^{\rm LS}$.
-Since the local potential is uncorrelated with the density at large distances, only the large-scale potential contributes to the dipole.
-Thus, combining the dipole in Eq.~\eqref{eq:dip} with the other multipoles, Eqs.~\eqref{eq:mono} to~\eqref{eq:oct}, allows one to directly measure $P_{\delta\Psi^{\rm LS}}(k,z)$~\cite{Sobral-Blanco:2021cks,Sobral-Blanco:2022oel}.
-This shows that, in contrast to RSD, the dipole is a tracer of the true large-scale gravitational potential, even in the presence of a dark fifth force.
-Such a measurement can therefore be used to unambiguously distinguish between modified gravity and a dark fifth force.

-In practice, this can be done in two different ways.
-The first possibility is to combine $P_{\delta\Psi^{\rm LS}}(k,z)$ with galaxy-galaxy lensing (see {\it e.g.}~\cite{DES:2017gwu,DES:2021qnp}), which measures the correlation of density with lensing: $P_{\delta(\Phi^{\rm LS}+\Psi^{\rm LS})}(k,z)$.
-The ratio of these two measured quantities is directly related to $\eta$: